 Lyft recently rolled out new Personal Power Zones in cities across the country.
 What are ‘personal power zones’ and how do they compare to Uber’s ‘new’ surge?

 So, What is a Personal Power Zone, Anyway?

 These new individualized zones are based on the location of the driver, so you don’t have to drive far to get to the zone in order to earn the bonus during those peak times according to Lyft.
 After testing PPZ (Personal Power Zones) in detail, here is what I discovered.

 Keep in mind, this Personal Power Zone is going to be replacing Prime Time that Lyft has been using for years.
 It wasn’t made clear if there will be a phasing out of Prime Time, but the link in the email clearly said that Personal Power Zones will be taking the place of Prime Time.

-If you’re familiar with Uber’s new flat rate surge, this is basically the same concept.
+If you’re familiar with Uber’s flat rate surge, this is basically the same concept.
 You’ll be notified of an extra dollar amount you’ll get for rides if picking up within the zone instead of being told a multiplier.

 Drivers, are Lyft’s Personal Power Zones live in your city?
 What do you think of this change?

--Paula @ RSG
+-Paula & Sergio @ RSG

-Latest posts by Paula Gibbins (see all)
+Latest posts by Sergio Avedian (see all)